Home of the American Pontiled Soda Database

 For many years after that I was hopeful, but uncertain.
 Then in 2006, I spotted this same 5 dot base marking on a bottle for sale on Ebay.

-Another wild Federal Hill Glassworks color (puce amber) this one had another distinguishing characteristic -- a wide, flared top particular to the early Baltimore torpedos.
+Another wild Federal Hill Glassworks color (deep claret) this one had another distinguishing characteristic -- a wide, flared top particular to the early Baltimore torpedos.

 That peculiar flared top was the clincher for me, as the color of both, and the provenance of the yellow one (along with Hubble's recollection) were just too much evidence in favor of these being blown at the Federal Hill Works.

-Of the other examples out there, these two colors exist along with probably a wide range of other exotic Baltimore colors, some above ground--and some not.
+I'm sure there are other examples out there, and they probably exist in a wide range of exotic Baltimore colors, some above ground--and some not.

-I am very interested in acquiring further examples of this mold, as well as other 3 pt. mold Baltimore porters, expecially in deep Kelly green and tobacco amber shades.
+I am very interested in acquiring further examples of this mold.